top of page

 DOI: 10.1093/9780198945215.003.0020 .

-This article draws from Hannah Arendt’s political theory and interpretive methods to address underlying tensions concerning technology and politics in the Intergovernmental Panel on Climate Change (IPCC).
+human flaws and does not defer to technology enough.
+This article draws from Hannah Arendt's political theory and interpretive methods to address underlying tensions concerning technology and politics in the Intergovernmental Panel on Climate Change.
 It analyzes IPCC leadership, reports, and original interviews with climate scientists.
 These sources illustrate how predictive algorithms and expert rule are prominent in the IPCC's work, yet meaningful efforts remain to integrate regional differences and non-quantitative perspectives.
 The climate scientists interviewed frequently acknowledge tensions between technocratic and humanistic approaches, often articulating distinctly humanistic or poetic sensibilities in tandem with their rigorous deployment of predictive technology.
 They demonstrate how we can resist purely technocratic approaches to climate governance while utilizing state-of-the-art technologies.

 Working in Progress